Best Practices and Information for Preconference Planners

 We highly recommend hands-on exercises or small group discussion opportunities during preconferences.

-Virtual preconferences or virtual Midwinter symposia are a series of from 3 to 5 webinars during the weeks leading up to the Annual Conference or Midwinter Meeting.
+Virtual preconferences or virtual Midwinter symposia are a series of 2 or more webinars during the weeks leading up to the Annual Conference or Midwinter Meeting.

 Virtual preconferences are not subject to the same deadlines as in-person preconferences.